1and1/ioc-unit/README.md

 * Weld (`org.jboss.weld:*`) is **not** part of the WildFly BOM (it is a container-internal detail), so ioc-unit still pins its own Weld version internally.
 This only affects ioc-unit's own build/test classpath, not yours.
-* `jakarta.el` is intentionally still pinned by ioc-unit's `provided`/`test` scoped dependencies rather than taken from the WildFly BOM, since WildFly manages EL under a different artifact (`org.jboss.spec.jakarta.el:jboss-el-api_5.0_spec`) than the `jakarta.el:jakarta.el-api` / `org.glassfish:jakarta.el` GAs used here.
+* `jakarta.el` is intentionally still pinned and supplied at `compile` scope by `ioc-unit-validate` rather than taken from the WildFly BOM, since WildFly manages EL under a different artifact (`org.jboss.spec.jakarta.el:jboss-el-api_5.0_spec`) than the `jakarta.el:jakarta.el-api` / `org.glassfish:jakarta.el` GAs used here — and a standalone Weld SE test JVM has no WildFly container to supply either one anyway.
 * Requires Java 17+ and Maven 3.8+ (enforced by the reactor's `maven-enforcer-plugin`).

 The usage does not differ very much from cdi-unit: